c-sp/age/docs/gameboy/init.md

 Before that the Gameboy boot rom has been running which is responsible for showing the scrolling Nintendo logo and playing the famous sound effect.

-Because of that several parts of a Gameboy emulator have to be initialized accordingly.
-Examples:
+Several parts of a Gameboy emulator have to be initialized accordingly.
+Examples are:
 * the clock cycle at `PC = 0x0100` is not zero (or any equivalent value)
 * the sound circuit has already been used